Some Los Angeles Dodgers Retired Numbers at Gift Shop Plaza at Dodger Stadium. Los Angeles Almanac Photo.

 See also:

-Due to his impact on the club and his standing among Dodger fans, Fernando Valenzuela's number 34, although not officially retired, has not been re-issued by the Dodgers since he left the team in 1990.
+Due to his impact on the club and his standing among Dodgers fans, Fernando Valenzuela's number 34, although not officially retired, has not been re-issued by the Dodgers since he left the team in 1990.

 Number 42 Jackie Robinson.
 His is the only number retired for all Major League Baseball teams.